(credit of image above: Ian Markham; instagram: @wildhopecollective, @ianwildhope)

 “Bwindi hosts numerous globally threatened species including high-profile mammals such as mountain gorilla, chimpanzee, l’Hoest’s monkey and African elephant; birds such as African green broadbill, Grauer’s swamp warbler, Turner’s Eremomela, Chapin’s flycatcher and Shelley’s crimson-wing; and butterflies such as African giant swallowtail and Cream-banded swallowtail. ” (Reference: UNESCO, https://whc.unesco.org/en/list/682).

-Recently, a family that owns the 2.1 hectares adjacent to our current land has offered us to also purchase their land.
+In 2023, a family that owns the 2.1 hectares (5 acres) adjacent to our current land contacted us and offered us to also purchase their land.
 This would be prime habitat for reforestation and habitat expansion!
-The price is approximately $157,000 (US dollars).
-We have made an initial down payment of $20,000 with the goal of paying the remainder of the balance ($137,000) over the next 2 years.
-Recently we raised almost half of this, which leaves the outstanding balance of $69,000.
+The price was approximately $157,000 (US dollars).
+Thanks to fundraising, we were able to raise all the funds and complete the purchase in 2025.

-In addition to doing reforestation, we want to also take advantage of the fact that gorillas often hang out here.
-We plan to build some trails, and potentially also one or more observation decks.
+In addition to doing reforestation, we want to take advantage of the fact that gorillas often visit here.
+We hope to build some trails, and potentially also one or more observation decks.
 The main goal of this observation deck is to allow local people, including classes of school children, to be able to view gorilla families (either directly or via binoculars) whenever the gorillas leave the park and are spending time at this land.
 When no gorillas are present on this land, then this land can also be used for walking tours with the classes and tourists to teach them about various plants and other animals of the forest.
+Our goal is to have trained local people, including Batwa youth, be in charge of these tours.
+Tourists would pay a fee that would go towards supporting the batwa communities.

 Will you help us?
 Any donation, of any amount will help us reach the goal.
 If you plan to make a large donation, we can publicly recognize your donation and for example include your name in the name of this protected area, or name a building after you or a loved one you like to honor.